Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 ### Cosmetic Details

-When creating a character, there are many different bits and pieces that may not have a mechanical effect, but might be very useful to help you roleplay them.
+When creating a character, there are many bits and pieces that may not have a mechanical effect but might be very useful to help you roleplay them.
 Here's a list of some (but not all) of the cosmetic details a character might have:

 - Name; what do we refer to them as?
 Do they also have any pseudonyms?
 - Age; how old are they?